 Teaching special needs kids can be roughly divided into three branches: teaching kids with learning disabilities like ADHD, teaching children with above average intelligence (gifted) and teaching children with more serious disabilities like autism.

 Courses for Special Needs Education

 You can also take a more roundabout route to becoming a special needs teacher.
-You could, for example, take TAFE courses in education, such as TAFE Certificate III in Education Support.
+You could, for example, take TAFE courses in education, such as TAFE Certificate IV in Education Support.
 The certificate allows you to become a teacher’s assistant, which includes support for special needs teachers.